julienlebren/elastic_app_search/README.md

 ### Search filters

-This setting is available through the query modifier `.filter`.
+This setting is available through the query modifier `.filter`

 This feature intends to filter documents that contain a specific field value.
 It's only available on text, number, and date fields.